muditg317/Bokay/devlogs/002 - Playing with C++.md

   - Test Bokay engine on `ROOT/tests`
 - Trouble with find_package(Boost)
   - It's working, I give up on fixing the cmake warning
+- Ay I think most of the `CMakeLists.txt` stuff is working!
+- Trying to get testing working and I'm sad
+  - Might be working with the `engine-tests.hpp`, but working out kinks/reliability with output checking